 This means there is no electrode degradation over the lifetime of the battery, unlike other batteries, which degrade with every charge/discharge cycle.
-Vanadium technology therefore offers a 20-plus-year battery life with unlimited cycling and no loss in efficiency.
-Further, they generate no heat and do not lose charge over
+Vanadium technology there-fore offers a 20-plus-year battery life with unlimited cycling and no loss in efficiency.
+Further, they generate no heat and do not lose charge over time

 Radvak noted, however, that making these batteries work is a sizeable engineering feat.
 "It involves moving a tremendous amount of liquid every cycle.
 The technology is more akin to a fuel cell.
-The circulation of large amounts of liquid electrolytes means they are 30-40 per cent larger than lithium batteries but this is unlikely to be an issue in the utility-scale applications for which they are best
+The circulation of large amounts of liquid electrolytes means they are 30-40 per cent larger than lithium batteries but this is unlikely to be an issue in the utility-scale applications for which they are best suited.'

 Their relative complexity also results in high capital costs.
-Consequently, investment in the technology over the years has been fairly minimal - until recently.
+Consequently, investment in the technology over the years has been fairly mini-mal - until recently.
 Radvak points out that there is more to the equation than capital costs.

 "When you go for long duration, the capital costs are on a par with a large lithium battery.
-But energy storage is now being evaluated based ome of a certain age might remember the old English nursery rhyme and counting game: "Tinker, tailor, soldier, sailor..." or at least a version of it, depending on where you went to school.
+But energy storage is now being evaluated based ome of a certain age might re-member the old English nursery "Tinker, tailor, soldier, sailor..." or at least a version of it, depending on where you went to school.
+Triggered by the ongoing debate around affordability, the first two words at least came back to me while attending The Economist's UK Energy conference last month.
+Energy afford-ability was one of the main issues being discussed - as it had been at several conferences throughout June.